Crittenton History

 As demand for services continued to increase the Fullerton Community Hospital was purchased in 1988.
 After renovations, the campus opened in 1991 and was able to house 84 teen girls and up to 37 babies.

-From our humble beginnings as a six-bed home for unwed mothers, Crittenton is now a nonprofit mental health and child welfare agency operating and serving an area that covers Orange, Los Angeles, San Bernardino, and Riverside Counties.
+From our humble beginnings as a six-bed home for unwed mothers, Crittenton is now a nonprofit mental health and child welfare agency operating and serving an areas that cover Orange, Los Angeles, San Bernardino, and Riverside Counties.
 We provide a trauma-responsive continuum of care programming effort that helps nearly 2,000 families and children annually throughout Southern California.
+At Crittenton Services for Children and Families, we are proud that we continue the mission of Mr. Charles Crittenton of caring, helping and serving for the “betterment” of those who are often unseen and unheard.